IkigaiLabsETH/satoshis/GROK420.md

   - Market data, X sentiment, and Bitcoin-native analysis
   - Professional-grade output for research, education, and consulting
 - **Voice & Philosophy:** Satoshi maintains a deadpan, spartan, and philosophically deep voice, always evaluating everything against Bitcoin fundamentals.
+- **Reliability & Testing:** The Satoshi API now has a robust integration test suite.
+All error, timeout, and fallback responses are narrative-driven and Bitcoin-first, and the multi-modal persona always returns a 200 status with a Bitcoin narrative, even if the persona is missing.
+This ensures all outputs are on-brand and reliable, with bulletproof error handling and test coverage.

 This integration brings GROK420's market intelligence and narrative style together with Satoshi's authentic voice and multi-modal expertise, creating a best-in-class Bitcoin-native AI system.